Abbott secures CE Mark for world's first dual glucose-ketone sensing technology for people with diabetes

 - DKA rates are rising: According to research published in the peer-reviewed journal, Diabetes Care, hospital admissions for DKA have increased approximately 55% over the past decade, and the U.S. Centers for Disease Control and Prevention (CDC) lists DKA as a leading cause of death among children and adults under age 58 with Type 1 diabetes.3 A recent analysis of nearly 660,000 people in the United Kingdom, conducted by leading diabetes researchers and presented at the 2026 Conference for Advanced Technologies & Treatments for Diabetes (ATTD), found that DKA rates are increasing among people with both Type 1 and Type 2 diabetes, with a high risk of recurrence.
 Over the 23-year study period, DKA incidence in adults with Type 1 diabetes more than tripled, while incidence among people with Type 2 diabetes increased sixfold.4

-- DKA leads to more hospitalizations than hypoglycemia: According to the CDC, DKA accounts for approximately four times more hospitalizations than hypoglycemia, making it the dominant driver of acute diabetes-related healthcare utilization in the U.S.[5]
+- DKA leads to more hospitalisations than hypoglycaemia: According to the CDC, DKA accounts for approximately four times more hospitalisations than hypoglycaemia, making it the dominant driver of acute diabetes-related healthcare utilisation in the U.S.5

 - Symptoms are often missed: Early signs of rising ketones, such as nausea, fatigue or flu–like illness, are frequently mistaken for common infections, delaying recognition and treatment.2,6,7